Ultramarine

 Ultramarine was the finest and most expensive blue used by Renaissance painters.
 It was often used for the robes of the Virgin Mary and symbolized holiness and humility.
 It remained an extremely expensive pigment until a synthetic ultramarine was invented in 1826.

+Ultramarine is a permanent pigment when under ideal preservation conditions.
+Otherwise, it is susceptible to discoloration and fading.

 Structure

 The pigment consists primarily of a zeolite-based mineral containing small amounts of polysulfides.
 It occurs in nature as a proximate component of lapis lazuli containing a blue cubic mineral called lazurite.
 In the Colour Index International, the pigment of ultramarine is identified as P. Blue 29 77007.

 The major component of lazurite is a complex sulfur-containing sodium-silicate (Na8–10Al6Si6O24S2–4), which makes ultramarine the most complex of all mineral pigments.
 Some chloride is often present in the crystal lattice as well.
 The blue color of the pigment is due to the S_{3}^{−} radical anion, which contains an unpaired electron.

+Visual properties

+The best samples of ultramarine are a uniform deep blue while other specimens are of paler color.

+Particle size distribution has been found to vary among samples of ultramarine from various workshops.
+Numerous grinding techniques used by painters have resulted in different pigment/medium ratios and particle size distributions.
+The grinding and purification process results in pigment with particles of various geometries.
+Different grades of pigment may have been used for different areas in a painting, a characteristic that is sometimes used in art authentication.